OMERS claims stake in Som Seif’s Purpose Investments

 But after being forced to sell Claymore Investments in 2012, Mr. Seif launched Purpose Investments and was hesitant to take on any financial partners until now.

-The partnership has been in discussions for the last two years, says Mr. Seif, who is a longtime friend of John Ruffalo, CEO of OMERS Ventures and executive managing director of OMERS Platform Investments .
+The partnership has been in discussions for the last two years, says Mr. Seif, who is a longtime friend of John Ruffolo, CEO of OMERS Ventures and executive managing director of OMERS Platform Investments .

 “So the unique thing about this partnership is that it is with someone who doesn’t have the ambition to buy me, and wants to offer more than just capital,” says Mr. Seif.